 - Make it easy to add and remove filters.

 - Refresh the page quickly.

 - Avoid returning no results.

-- Put filters in collapsible menu.
+- Put filters in the collapsible menu.

 8. Chatbot Services

-- A chatbot is powered by rules or artificial intelligence.
+- A chatbot is uses artificial intelligence.

 - Identify the channels where your customers want to find you.